Evolix/chexpire/INSTALL.md

 * with `to_staging` you deploy the current commit to the staging server ;
 * with `to_production` you deploy the `master` branch to production.

-On the remote servers – where the application will be deployed – you have to copy the configuration files just as yoiu've just did for your development setup.
+On the remote servers – where the application will be deployed – you have to copy the configuration files just as you've just did for your development setup.
 The files has to go in the `shared/config/` directory, relative to your `deploy_to` path.
 They will be symlinked to the proper destination by Capistrano.